 Outsourcing a business unit, function or service can provide many benefits to an organisation.
-However, implementing a successful outsourcing solution requires a lot of preparation that may be unforeseen even for companies who have been down that route before.
+However, implementing a successful outsourcing solution requires a lot of preparation that may be unforeseen even for companies who have outsourced before.

 The key to outsourcing success is both sides understanding the nature of the relationship and accountabilities from the outset.
 Other factors include the technological conditions needed to successfully create the work environment, the location of outsourced employees, and the total cost considerations.

 With meticulous implementation, the outsourcing of a specific service, function or business unit can lead to significant gains in growth and efficiency.
 In spite of intrinsic challenges, the popularity of outsourcing is more often viewed as an ideal solution for scale, reach and expansion — while enabling the organisation a renewed focus on core business.

 Outsourcing offers key support in helping organisations to build capacity and adapt to this new world.

 Today, businesses and organisations increasingly look to BPO or Managed Service providers to supplement limited in-house capacity and deliver product and service innovations.
 The accelerated performance and output from leveraging the additional capabilities of the outsourcing provider can be very evident.

 Through specialist knowledge that has reached a high degree of refinement, an outsourcing provider can offer the skills, systems and innovation capabilities beyond those readily available to enterprises.
 The ability to access desired markets and the development of best-in-class performance define the way outsourcing can deliver value to businesses.